In this article

 Step 3: Under the “Admin centers” section, click “Exchange.”

-Enabling DKIM
+Enabling DKIM for a domain

 Stop Microsoft Azure custom domain attacks using DKIM setting